valthoraval/OBD/src/docs/0_2_postgres.md

 $ sudo su -l postgres
 [postgres]$ createuser --interactive
 ```

+### pgAdmin

+You can do all exercises directly through the `psql` shell for this class.
+However, it is useful to have a graphical confirmation of the database configuration. pgAdmin is one of many front-ends for Postgres.
+Install it by following the instructions on the [pgAdmin](https://www.pgadmin.org/) site.

+## Setup - database creation

 Once you've installated and configured PostgreSQL, create the first exercise database: